albietz/kernel_reg/README.md

 ### Example for robustness

-PGD-l2 with epsilon = 1.0 + spectral norm constraint with radius tau = 0.8 on Cifar10 with data augmentation.
+PGD-l2 with epsilon = 1.0 + spectral norm constraint with radius tau = 0.8 on Cifar10 with data augmentation (this gives the best robust accuracy in Figure 1 of the paper).
 The name `robust_vgg` is used to save the model for evaluating robustness later

 ```> python main.py --experiment cifar10_vgg --name robust_vgg --reg_pgdl2 --epsilon 1.0 --reg_project_sn --tau 0.8 --kappa 50```